Chronic Pain And Well-Being

 • Share your appreciation for each other.
 This can include something they have done or said, or what you love about them.

 • Voice frustrations.
 By not sharing frustrations carries a risk of them flooding out in anger or seeping out as passive aggression.
 Anger and frustration are natural human emotions.
-However, when expressed in unhelpful ways it doesn’t resolve anything and could lead to conflict.
+However, when expressed in unhelpful ways, it doesn’t resolve anything and could lead to conflict.

-• Tips to share frustrations:
+Tips to share frustrations:

 • Choose your moment.
-If the other person is busy and stressed they will be less likely to hear you and more likely to respond defensively.
+If the other person is busy and stressed, they will be less likely to hear you and more likely to respond defensively.

 • Ask the person for their full attention or arrange a time when they can give it to you.

 • Speak from the ‘I’.
-For example ‘Whenever, I ask you to do the dishes I get the impression you are not happy about that.
-Is this the case?’ as opposed to ‘I am sick and tired of having to ask you to do the dishes and you pulling a face about it’ You can see how the second one is more likely to lead to an argument rather than understanding.
+For example ‘Whenever, I ask you to do the dishes, I get the impression you are not happy about that.
+Is this the case?’ as opposed to ‘I am sick and tired of having to ask you to do the dishes and you pulling a face about it’.
+You can see how the second one is more likely to lead to an argument rather than understanding.

-• Regular structured talk time - Schedule a regular time to have an open conversation about your relationship and any difficulties or needs not being met:
+Schedule a regular time to have an open conversation about your relationship and any difficulties or needs not being met:

-• Agree between yourselves on how often and when you would like to do this;
+• Agree between yourselves on how often and when you would like to do this.

-• Set a length of time for the talk to last for example 30 or 60 minutes.
+• Set a length of time for the talk to last, for example, 30 or 60 minutes.
 Don’t go beyond this limit.
-If you do there is a risk of the conversation becoming stuck, tiring, or losing focus.
+If you do, there is a risk of the conversation becoming stuck, tiring, or losing focus.

 • Set some ground rules in the first talk time.
 These may include:

-• How you will share the time for speaking and listening to make sure you both have an equal opportunity to speak and listen?
+• How will you share the time for speaking and listening to make sure you both have an equal opportunity to speak and listen?

-• What to do if it gets heated e.g. take a five-minute time out or breathe together.
+• What to do if it gets heated, e.g. take a five-minute time out or breathe together.

 • Both of you share things such as how you feel and what you need.